nitinkamra1992/bibtex2dict2csv/README.md

 -d, --dict: Path to the pickle file containing BibTeX references dictionary.
 -o, --outfile: Path for the output CSV file.
 If the file already exists, it is appended to.
 ```
+The columns assumed in the CSV file are: Title, Year, Tags, Group, URL, Venue, Notes.
+Only the Title and Year (optionally, also URL) are populated.
+The remaining are left empty.

 ## Example